lqutob-ctrl/Comp-Physics-Final-Project/README.md

 ## **Contributions:**
 - Laila: Help build visuals and write descriptions for different sections and present final project
 - Cosmo: Create graphs to simulate different traffic jam scenarios / Code the proportionality between density, time, and other factors compared to the traffic build up.
-- Charles: Provide potential solutions to traffic jams (civil engineering)
+- Charles: Provide potential solutions to traffic jams (civil engineering) and provide content for presentation
 - Juan: Write/code model to develop math behind car density to traffic function
 - Everyone: come up with potential switches to the code to get less traffic